McKay correspondence over non algebraically closed fields

 \begin{thm} Let $K$ be any field of characteristic $0$ and $G\subset\SL(2,K)$ a finite subgroup scheme.
-Then there is a bijection between the set of irreducible components of the exceptional divisor $E$ and the set of isomorphism classes of nontrivial irreducible representations of $G$ and moreover an isomorphism between the intersection graph of $E_{\rm red}$ and the representation graph of $G$. \end{thm}
+Then there is a bijection between the set of irreducible components of the exceptional divisor $E$ and the set of isomorphism classes of nontrivial irreducible representations of $G$ and moreover an isomorphism between the intersection graph of the irreducible components of $E_{\rm red}$ and the representation graph of $G$. \end{thm}

-We will describe the case of a finite subgroup scheme $G\subset\SL(2,K)$ in detail.
-However, this restriction does not imply that the observations in this case do not apply to more general cases as well and that other statements concerning McKay correspondence may not be generalized similarly.\msk